eerielili/gpigeon/README.md

 - A table of the links generated is visible when you connect so you can keep track of what has been created.
 You can also delete link individually, or all at once.
-- No javascript used for the moment.
+- No javascript used at the moment.

 Dependencies
 ============